carbonblack/cbapi-python/docs/index.rst

 The latest CBAPI for Python supports specifying API credentials in the following three environment variables:

-`CBAPI_TOKEN` the envar for holding the CbR/CbP api token or the ConnectorId/APIKEY combination for Endpoint Standard (CB Defense)/Carbon Black Cloud.
+`CBAPI_TOKEN` the envar for holding the EDR (CbR) or App Control (CbP) api token or the ConnectorId/APIKEY combination for Endpoint Standard (CB Defense)/Carbon Black Cloud.

-The `CBAPI_URL` envar holds the FQDN of the target, a CbR , CBD, or CbD/Carbon Black Cloud server specified just as they are in the configuration file format specified above.
+The `CBAPI_URL` envar holds the FQDN of the target, an EDR (CbR), CBD, or CbD/Carbon Black Cloud server specified just as they are in the configuration file format specified above.

 The  optional `CBAPI_SSL_VERIFY` envar can be used to control SSL validation(True/False or 0/1), which will default to ON when